What is the Public Service Employment Act (PSEA)?

 - If an appointment or proposed appointment occurs as a result of corrective action taken in response to a successful complaint under s.
 77 of the PSEA, the following people have a right of complaint on the grounds that there was abuse of authority in implementing the corrective action:

 - the person who filed the original complaint

 - the person originally proposed for appointment or appointed

 - any person directly affected by the implementation of the corrective action

 - If some, but not all, of the employees in a part of an organization are selected for layoff, any employee informed by the deputy head that he or she will be laid off is entitled to file a complaint on the ground that the deputy head’s decision to lay him or her off constitutes abuse of authority.

 - Any person whose appointment is revoked in an internal appointment process by the Public Service Commission or by the deputy head is entitled to file a complaint on the ground that the decision to revoke was unreasonable.

 There is a right of complaint on the grounds that there was abuse of authority in either applying merit or choosing between an advertised and a non-advertised appointment process, and/or there was a denial of the right to be assessed in the official language of the person’s choice:

-The Federal Public Sector Labour Relations and Employment Board has also put together a presentation on Staffing, Process and Decisions – What you need to know, which can be found here.
+The Federal Public Sector Labour Relations and Employment Board has also put together a presentation on Staffing, Process and Decisions – What you need to know.